cdl-geneseo/geneseo-dictionary/W/Wayne-Manor.md

 # Wayne Manor

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Wayne Manor

 Created by  Unknown User (eo7) on Nov 16, 2012

 n.
 A play on the name of a residence hall on campus and Batman’s alter ego’s home.&quot;Living in Wayne Manor makes me feel a little close to The Batman.&quot;EOberdorf, S-Z, 2012